drgg62086/luna/README.md

 this activity may require the development of some DAPP, or just create a smart contract that everyone can send a little luna to this address to modify specific pixel color

 And then,here can set up two modes:
-'free mode' and 'auction mode'
+'free mode' or 'auction mode'

 in 'free mode',It’s will be the same as r/place(The cooling time can be shorter than 5 minutes,it depends on the speed of transaction)

 but in 'Auction mode' , if someone want to modify a pixel that has been modified by others, they need to consume more luna than others

 Either way,at the end of time, the canvas will automatically be cast as an NFT to auction, and the auction proceeds are used partly buy luna for burning and partly for distribution according to the last modifier to each pixel on the canvas,this will encourages people to get involved

 if it works well, and taking advantage of the popularity of luna + the possibility of '0.00001 to 100' + the special cast NFT mode that no one’s ever tried before, that should attract a lot of participants, more and more popularity , and speed up the burning of UST and Luna more and more fast